Linby

 Linby is a small village and civil parish in Nottinghamshire, England.
 The nearest town is Hucknall which is immediately to the south-west.
 The village grew up around the mills on the River Leen, from which Linby's name is derived.
 Small streams known as Linby Docks run on both sides of the main street.
-The population of the civil parish at the 2011 census was 232.
+The population of the civil parish at the 2011 census was 232, increasing to 676 at the 2021 census.

 History

 In the Imperial Gazetteer of England and Wales (1870–72) John Marius Wilson described Linby:

 The local parish church is dedicated to St. Michael and is a Grade II* listed building.
 Containing a number of features which date to the 13th century, the church has been extended several times, including restorations in the late 19th and early 20th centuries.

 There are two crosses in the village.
 The "Top Cross", a Grade II listed structure, is dated to the 14th century and was restored in the late 19th century.
 The "Bottom Cross" is inscribed with the date 1663, and may have been dedicated to the restoration of King Charles II.

 Linby won Nottinghamshire's "best kept village" award in 2013.